dazinator/DotNet.Cabinet/README.md

 ```

-Notice, the consumer of the cabinet doesn't care about where the file physically lives - it only cares about its subpath / request path within the virtual directory.
+Notice, the consumer of the cabinet doesn't care about where the files are physically sourced from - it only cares about its path within the virtual directory.

-You may be wondering what the benefit of this is?

 ## Including files from additional sources into the virtual directory.

-If you would like your cabinet to also include other files into its virtual directory:
+If you would like your cabinet to include files from other sources, in its virtual directory:

 ```
 IFileProvider otherSourcesFileProvider  = new CompositeFileProvider(new GoogleDriveFileProvider(options), new OneDriveFileProvider(oneDriveOptions));